cyphix333/phImage/README.md

 	<script src="path/to/ph-image.min.js"></script>
 	```

-3. Modify your html elements you want to apply a placeholder image to with a "data-ph-image" attribute, ie;
+3. Modify your html elements you want to apply a placeholder image to with a `data-ph-image` attribute, ie;

 	```html
 	<input type="text" name="name" class="tb" placeholder="Name" data-ph-image="images/icon-person.png">